 Start and establish the voltage without an external voltage or frequency reference at the ac terminals.

 Supply transformer, cold-load, and other inrush current needed within the GFM IBR limits.
-This process is a key step in black start since it may cause significant inrush current, especially from transformers and motor loads, which is, in general, more challenging when using IBRs than synchronous generators due to lower overcurrent capability.
+This process is a key step in black start, since it may cause significant inrush current, especially from transformers and motor loads, which is, in general, more challenging when using IBRs than synchronous generators due to lower overcurrent capability.
 To facilitate restoration, it may be useful to soft start loads (i.e., by ramping up the output voltage at a programmable rate).

-Provide a steady voltage reference for GFM and GFL IBRs and other resources to synchronize to and facilitate a smooth system restoration including synchronization with other restored potions of the grid.
+Provide a steady voltage reference for GFM and GFL IBRs and other resources to synchronize to and facilitate a smooth system restoration including synchronization with other restored portions of the grid.
 Note some GFM IBRs may be configured to synchronize their own voltage and phase angle to a primary GFM that is providing the voltage waveform for the entire system.

-If designed to operate in parallel with other black-start GFM IBRs, it should be able to achieve collective black start.
+If designed to operate in parallel with other black-start GFM IBRs, it should be able to achieve a collective black start.
 This is optional and only needed for black starts using multiple GFM IBRs.
 This technique is used when the baseline load exceeds one single GFM IBR’s capability.
 This functionality may incur additional complexity, but it would increase flexibility and survivability of the system.

 Regulating Voltage Harmonics